martinjackson/simple-widgets/docs/SearchSortTable.md

 14. **MAX_ITEMS** = the maximum number of rows that will be displayed in the table.
 Default is 100.

+15. **noaggregation** = indicates that the aggregation will not show up on the drop down on the column.

-15. **nobottom** = does not display the bottom button.
+16. **nobottom** = does not display the bottom button.

+17. **nocontrolbreak** = indicates that the control break symbols will not show up on the drop down on the column.

-16. **nocontsearch** = indicates that if the search button is pressed again, it will not find the next item that matches the search item.
+18. **nocontsearch** = indicates that if the search button is pressed again, it will not find the next item that matches the search item.

-17. **nodisplay** = this will not display what rows are being displayed or the total number of rows.
+19. **nodisplay** = this will not display what rows are being displayed or the total number of rows.

-18. **noexcel** = does not display the Excel Build or Excel Display buttons.
+20. **noexcel** = does not display the Excel Build or Excel Display buttons.

-19. **nofilter** = this will not display the Filter On check box and the filter button
+21. **nofilter** = this will not display the Filter On check box and the filter button

-20. **nofooter** = this will not display the top, previous, next, bottom, what rows are being displayed,
+22. **nofooter** = this will not display the top, previous, next, bottom, what rows are being displayed,

-21. **nofooterborder** = do not put a border around each individual footer item.
+23. **nofooterborder** = do not put a border around each individual footer item.

-22. **noheaderborder** = do not put a border around each individual header item.
+24. **noheaderborder** = do not put a border around each individual header item.

+25. **nohidden** = indicates that the hidden symbols will not show up on the drop down on the column.

-23. **nonext** = does not display the next button.
+26. **nonext** = does not display the next button.

-24. **nopdf** = does not display the PDF button or the Orientation choice box.
+27. **nopdf** = does not display the PDF button or the Orientation choice box.

-25. **noprevious** = does not display the previous button.
+28. **noprevious** = does not display the previous button.

-26. **norows** = does not display how maximum number of rows or the choice box for changing it.
+29. **norows** = does not display how maximum number of rows or the choice box for changing it.

-27. **nosearch** = does not display the header drop down, text box, and Search button.
+30. **nosearch** = does not display the header drop down, text box, and Search button.

-28. **nosort** = does not allow the headers to be sorted.
+31. **nosort** = does not allow the headers to be sorted.

-29. **notop** = does not display the top button or the total number of rows.
+32. **notop** = does not display the top button or the total number of rows.

-30. **number** = the number to be assigned to each SearchSortTable.
+33. **number** = the number to be assigned to each SearchSortTable.
 The default is 0.

-31. **report** = the titles for the PDF and Excel reports, if a title is. not given.
+34. **report** = the titles for the PDF and Excel reports, if a title is. not given.
 If a title is given, it use the title over the report title.
 An example would be:
 ```javascript
 report="The PDF Report"
 ```

-32. **scroll** = this will place the table in a scroll box that allows the table to be scrolled through.
+35. **scroll** = this will place the table in a scroll box that allows the table to be scrolled through.
 With this prop a width and height option for the scroll box must be supplied.

-33. **searchstart** = indicates that the search item will only match those data items that start with the search item
+36. **searchstart** = indicates that the search item will only match those data items that start with the search item

-34. **sfbottom** = this will display the search and filter information at the bottom of the table instead of the top.
+37. **sfbottom** = this will display the search and filter information at the bottom of the table instead of the top.

-35. **showall** = shows all the items that are in the table either in a scroll box (must use the scroll prop) or not.
+38. **showall** = shows all the items that are in the table either in a scroll box (must use the scroll prop) or not.
 This will not limit the number of items in the table; therefore, the search bar at the top of the screen will contain the search column, search item, and the All button.
 If a search is done, it will place the item found at the top of the screen.
 The All button will display all the items on the screen again.

-36. **showtable** = this will show the table and headers even if there is no data to display.
+39. **showtable** = this will show the table and headers even if there is no data to display.

-37. **spinner** = causes a spinner to appear on the page until the data is finished loading into the search sort table.
+40. **spinner** = causes a spinner to appear on the page until the data is finished loading into the search sort table.

-38. **startEnd** = is a function that returns the current starting and ending positions in the data being displayed.
+41. **startEnd** = is a function that returns the current starting and ending positions in the data being displayed.
 This is used in eachRowInTable function i is being used to generate a key.
 The user will need to add start to it as in the key prop in the example above.
 See examples.
 An example would be:
 ```javascript
 const [start, setStart] = useState(0);